sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-dashboards.rst

 Streaming Dashboards
 ---------------------

-- Fire allows you to create Streaming Workflows.
+- Fire allows you to create Streaming Workflow.
 - Streaming workflows have a mini-batch duration - say 30 seconds.
-- In this case, the output in the Dashboards get updated every 30 seconds as new data come in.
+- In this case, the output in the Dashboards gets updated every 30 seconds as new data come in.